 What’s new since our opening!

-We are now in 2017 on our tenth year operating.
+We are now in 2018 on our eleventh year operating.
 Since it’s creation, Éco-Odyssée has proudly welcomed over 70 000 visitors.
 During this period, the business has innovated by offering to the visitors these new adventures:

 Adventures using Iphone or Android application.
 Offered in seven different languages, these adventures allow the visitors to identify themselves easily in the maze (GPS location) while learning more about the animals in our marsh thanks to programmed animations.